A round-trip Alaska cruise from Seattle is an extraordinary treat for mind, body, and spirit.

-Cruise through Endicott Arm Fjord, where you’ll be awestruck by the ice-blue and stark-white beauty of the fjord, floating icebergs, waterfalls, and wildlife all around.
+Cruise through Endicott Arm Fjord, where you’ll be awestruck by the ice-blue and stark-white beauty of floating icebergs, with waterfalls and wildlife all around.

 Keep your eyes peeled for brown bears on the shore, harbor seals in the water, and bald eagles soaring overhead.
 When your ship sails close to the 600-foot tall Dawes Glacier, one of the best glaciers in Alaska, you’ll get eye-popping views of active calving (ice chunks shearing away from the glacier) as your ship makes a complete turn for optimum viewing.

 Arriving in Juneau, Alaska’s capital, the magnificent Mendenhall Glacier dominates the landscape.
-See it up close on the ground at the superb visitors center, in the air on a helicopter tour, or explore its crevasses from atop the glacier.
+See it up close on the ground at the superb visitor center, in the air on a helicopter tour, or explore its crevasses from atop the glacier.

 See how dogsled pups are trained and ride a dogsled through a wilderness forest.
 Foodies will enjoy a culinary tour that showcases Alaska’s delicious food and those who catch it, grow it, and sell it, led by one of our onboard chefs.